|Las Vegas Classic Rules|

 Qualifying, Cashers', and Match Play Rounds

-If there is a tie for the final position(s) needed to complete the field for the Cashers’, Bracket, Match Play, Stepladder Finals, and/or the 900 Global Championship Finals, one complete game shall be bowled.
+If there is a tie for the final position(s) needed to complete the field for the Cashers’, Bracket, Match Play, Stepladder Finals, 900 Global Championship Finals, one complete game shall be bowled.
 LVC management will determine the roll-off pair and a coin flip will determine lane choice.
 The bowler with the highest single game in the tied round shall call the flip.
 Bowlers shall have five minutes of practice.
 The bowler on the left lane will start.
 If a tie still exists at the end of the game, a one-ball roll-off will be bowled.
 The frame will be bowled on the same lane on which each bowler finished the game.
 Bowler on the left lane will start first.
 This procedure will be followed until a tie is broken.

 If a tie exists at the end of any Stepladder Finals match, a one-ball roll-off will be bowled.
 Higher seed will get choice of starting lane and bowling order.
 Both bowlers bowl on the same lane.
 If a tie still exists after the first ball, the bowlers will switch lanes and the bowler order is reversed.
 Bowlers will continue to alternate lanes and reversing bowling order until the tie is broken.